gabeguio/project-buddy/README.md

 ## How Your Website Works

 Creating each page of your website requires a surprising amount of interactions between different JavaScript files and between our frontend and our backend.
-Our view playlist page makes 3 separate calls to our MusicPlaylistService.
+Our view playlist page makes 3 separate calls to our projectmanagementservice.

 Let’s look at one piece - adding the header to our page.
 This requires the full end to end flow of HTML to JS to backend service all the way back to updating our HTML.